GMUCERG/fobos/docs/source/dut/AES_example.rst

 be placed on *FIFO_0* and *FIFO_1* respectively.
 As the width of PDI and SDI are 128-bit, the width of these FIFOs have to match and they have to be only one word deep.
 The output of this AES is also 128-bit wide, hence *FIFO_OUT* also has to be 128-bit wide and one word deep.
-This has to be defined in ``core_wrapper_pkg.vhd`` which is shown below.
+This has to be defined in ``core_wrapper_pkg.vhd`` which is shown in :numref:`lst_aes-wrapper-pkg`.
 This is also the default configuration of this file.

+.. _lst_aes-wrapper-pkg:
 .. code-block:: vhdl
+    :caption: FIFO definitions for example AES in core_wrapper_pkg.vhd

     package core_wrapper_pkg is
         -- input fifos